 Select an adequate moment for your Instameet moment.
 Keep in mind that your national, regional or local holidays will certainly influence when you can have your Instameet.

 Avoid ‘’competition’’ with other major events, don’t put your potential guests in a difficult position to have to choose between two great venues.

 This goes for Election Day’s, football, baseball or any sport finals… Your Instagram team will often have to take all these elements into consideration to adapt itself to local realities, this has happened before in past Meet ups.

 An Instameet is a great opportunity to meet new people, share opinions, tips and experiences related to Instagram.
-Nevertheless don’t forget that it should mainly be about taking pictures and uploading them to Instagram!
+Nevertheless don’t forget that it should mainly be about taking pictures and stories and uploading them to Instagram!

 Chose an interesting subject and select a place that goes well with it.
 For instance you could hold an event in the old part of town and then select topics that go well with that location:

 ‘’old doors in black and white’’, ‘’reflections on windows’’ or simply ‘’people’’ or ‘’children’